jameshughes89/cs4XX-EvolutionaryComputation/site/assignments/tsp.rst

 Vehicle Routing Problem
 -----------------------

-If the TSP is also applied to the *Vehicle Routing Problem*, **5** additional points may be obtained.
+If a GA is also applied to the *vehicle routing problem*, **5** additional points may be obtained.
 Be sure to have a working TSP implementation before attempting this more complex problem.
+Points will only be awarded for a complete and working implementation of a GA for the vehicle routing problem

 The vehicle routing problem is, to describe it briefly, a generalization of TSP that is multi-objective (more than one value needs to be optimized).
 Expect it to be non-trivial to apply a GA to.
 There are several variations of this